atumscot/web/manual/index.md

 This section provides data on existing infrastructure, speed limits, volumes and estimated Cycling Level of Service (LoS).

+#### Level of service

-The ratings for Level of Service reflect the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) (Table 3.2).
+The Cycling Level of Service (LoS) layer provides an overview of the existing cycle network quality in Scotland, according to the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) (Table 3.2).

 ![Table 3.2: When to separate cycle users from motor traffic](/images/clos_facilities.png)